s-hell/papyrus/README.md

 ## Modifications

-* removed archive and linsk to archives
+* removed archive and links to archives

 ## Papyrus